pistachxo/pistachxo/README.md

 .                  🌸⋆｡˚ ☁︎｡⋆｡ 𖦹 ( ｡⁠•́︿•̀｡⁠) ♡

-> # BYI:

- ༼ຈ 3 ຈ༽ call me Cass or Ren, more Cass :> I AM OBSESSED WITH RERIR AND THOLINDIS AAAAAAAAA (✿◕‿◕✿)

- 🌸⋆｡˚ ☁︎｡⋆｡ 𖦹 ( ｡⁠•́︿•̀｡⁠) ♡. **I'm 17** , I'm type of person who say a lot of nasty shit but im a sweet person at heart if you know me better, i have broken humour, and if you dont like it then just block or smh idk bro. might be a hypocrist or have a big ego but thats how just i am ?? .

-🪽(՞ ܸ. .ܸ՞ . im a hypersharing yume or oc x canon lol (ˆ⩊ˆԅ) ♬♪♫ ♥ basic DNI criteria :3333

 > # dni if u ship :
 *𖹭 ( ฅ́˘ฅ̀ ) ✩ t ✩ hugo x lycaon ✩ kaveh x nilou ✩ alhaitham x nilou (KAVEHTHAM CANON), ✩ lauma x flins ✩ flins x rerir ✩ arle x furina ✩ neuvilette x furina ♡₊˚⊹*